13luismb/13luismb/README.md

 - :sparkler: desktop application development using **Electron**
 - :snake: **Python and Django**
 - :whale: DevOps practices and services, such as **Docker and Kubernetes**
+- :bomb: another set of technologies, namely **GraphQL with Apollo and Relay, Netlify and Gatsby**
+- :seedling: new Node.js frameworks, such as **Nest.js**

 ![Luis' github stats](https://github-readme-stats.vercel.app/api?username=13luismb&hide=["issues"]&show_icons=true)